seven5/seven5.github.io/tutorial.md

 "decrypts to something sensible" using `SERVER_SESSION_KEY`.

 You should pick a key if you plan to use any system like this in practice.
-You can compile a program called key2hex to do this (assuming you are at TUTROOT, the parent of the Godeps directory):
+You can compile a program called key2hex to do this:

 {% highlight bash %}
+$ cd $TUTROOT/src/tutorial
 $ godep go install github.com/seven5/seven5/key2hex
 $ Godeps/_workspace/bin/key2hex thisisanexample0
 746869736973616e6578616d706c6530